SUNY at Stony Brook MAT 200: Logic, Language, and Proof

 Course outline: This course offers an introduction to mathematical reasoning and proofs.
 It is intended as a bridge between the loose, heuristic approach often used to teach elementary calculus, and the precise, formal style needed for upper-division mathematics courses.

-Homework sets, by contrast, will be typically assigned weekly and due on Monday in class.
+Homeworks: Homework sets will be typically assigned weekly and due on Monday in class.
 They will be posted on this web site.
 (NOT on blackboard site!)
 Late homework will not be accepted.
 However, grades for homework assignments may be dropped in cases of documented medical problems or similar difficulties.

 Makeup examinations.
 No make-ups will be given for missed midterms.
 However, if you miss an exam because of convincingly documented circumstances beyond your control, then, at the professor's discretion, the relevant score may be `dropped' in computing your course grade.